 4. Emergence of pseudo-talents

 An unusual trend that has arisen in the talent market is the emergence of pseudo-talents.
 These are professional job seekers whose only real competence is to excel at interviews and get the job.
-The individuals pass the interview process well, present themselves impressively to the organization, but perform underwhelmingly when they land the job.
+The individuals pass the interview process well, and present themselves impressively to the organization, but perform underwhelmingly when they land the job.
 This can leave HR and recruiters perplexed.
-To combat this, employers need to strengthen their recruitment process significantly to ensure they don’t land with the wrong talent.
+To combat this, employers need to strengthen recruitment in Nigeria significantly to ensure they don’t land with the wrong talent.

 On the other side, remote working poses a challenge to employees due to the lack of power infrastructures.
-A study by MyJobMag identified these challenges and enumerated them as follow:
+A study by MyJobMag identified these challenges and enumerated them as follows: